 University campus in Wisconsin

-Explore 30 accredited computer programming degree programs in Wisconsin.
-Compare schools by graduation rate, salary outcomes, and tuition—from Chippewa Valley Technical College to University of Wisconsin-Milwaukee.
+Compare the top computer programming colleges in Wisconsin.
+30 accredited computer programming schools ranked by graduation rate, career outcomes, and value, from Chippewa Valley Technical College to University of Wisconsin-Milwaukee.

 #1 ProgramU of Wisconsin-Milwaukee